-The Web server responds to the client by providing its certificate.
+The Web server responds with a ServerHello message by providing its own ServerRandom.
+The server also sends over its certificate.
 Certificates are digital documents issued by Certificate Authorities (CAs).
-The correct pronunciation is “cahs,” not “C.A.s”.
+The correct pronunciation is “cahs,” not “C-A’s.”
 To trust a certificate, the CA that issued the certificate itself must be trusted.
 Many Web browsers include already-trusted CAs; however, CAs can also be trusted if a copy of their root certificate exists in the “Trusted Root Certification Authority” store.
 Certificates themselves contain a list of information that is useful to our Web browsers.

 As you can see from the certificate pictured above, we have a:

 - Issuer: This identifies the CA that issued the certificate.

 - Valid from: The certificate is valid from a start date and time.

 - Valid to: The certificate is valid until a specified date and time.

 - Public Key: Perhaps the most important part of the certificate is the RSA asymmetric public key of the Web server.

 Notice that the Web server’s RSA private key is not included in the certificate.
 Only the Web server is allowed to access the private key.
 The Server also sends over a hash of its digital signature encrypted with the RSA private key.